 If you are from a country outside of the EU and don’t need a visa for a short stay (such as the USA), you are only allowed to stay in the Czech Republic for a maximum of 3 months in a 6 month period.
-This period starts from the moment you enter any country that is part of the Schengen Zone, which includes the Czech Republic.
-If you want to carry out a paid activity in the country, you will need to apply for a visa though, even if you are staying for less than three months.
+This period starts from the moment you enter any country that is part of the Schengen Zone, including the Czech Republic.
+If you want to carry out a paid activity in the country, you will need to apply for a visa, even if you are staying for less than three months.
 If you have a short-stay Schengen visa, you can stay for the period shown on it, as long as it is not more than 3 months.

 A long-term visa is based on the purpose of your stay.
 If you are coming to the Czech Republic for employment, you must be able to prove that you have already been hired by an employer, who will then provide you with a work permit.
-Work permits take up to 30 days to process, but you don’t need to wait to receive it before you continue with the rest of the application process.
+Work permits take up to 30 days to process, but you don’t need to wait to receive them before continuing with the rest of the application process.
 This is because you will be given a reference number, which you can then use for the rest of the application.

-Other valid documents for the purpose of stay include:
+Other valid documents for stay include:

 - Proof that you’ve been entered in the correct register or records should you be coming to the country for business reasons.

 If you have a spouse working in the Czech Republic, you can apply for a long-term visa for family reunification purposes.
 This will be based on the reason for the spouse remaining in the Czech Republic.
 For this process, you will need to have a specially legalized marriage certificate and birth certificates for all children in the family.
 You will also need to prove that you have sufficient funds available for your stay unless your visa is for work reasons.
 To prove this, you can submit a bank statement, although you will have to show that you can make withdrawals from this account while you are in the Czech Republic.